4-H Club aids Camp Fire victims | Clovis Roundup

 The original goal was to raise money to help feed pets and animals of ag families.

-“We were raising money for the Camp Fire victims because we thought they might need food for their animals, so we sold hot chocolate for $1 to raise money,” said Holly, a Clovis Unified School District student and member of the Renegades.
+“We were raising money for the Camp Fire victims because we thought they might need food for their animals, so we sold hot chocolate for $1 to raise money,” said Holle, a Clovis Unified School District student and member of the Renegades.

 However, after finding out about the relief fund, the club decided it would be better to donate the funds there to better serve the ag community as a whole.